|Oracle® Enterprise Manager Cloud Administration Guide

 Specify the details and click OK to configure the Management Agent.

-Import Rules: You can define rules to import published assemblies and templates to server pools and zones on a periodic basis based on a predefined schedule.
+Import Rules: You can define rules to import published assemblies and templates to zones on a periodic basis based on a predefined schedule.
 Click Create in the Import Rules section.
-Enter a Rule Name, select a set of zones and server pools, a schedule for the import and click Save.
+Enter a Rule Name, select a set of zones, a schedule for the import and click Save.
 The published assembly or template is imported to the selected server pools and zones on a regular basis.

 Click Chargeback tab in the left panel.
 The Chargeback application allows the SSA Administrator to define a charge plan and assign the plan to a specific zone or target.